 \begin{maintheorem} All linear-activity automaton groups are amenable. \end{maintheorem}

-\begin{example*} A simple example of our theorem is given by the {\bf long-range group}: Let $b$ act on the integers by increasing them by 1, and let $a$ act on integers by increasing them by the lowest power of 2 they are not divisible by.
+\begin{example*} A simple example of our theorem is given by the {\bf long-range group}: Let $b$ act on the integers by increasing them by 1, and let $a$ act on integers by increasing them by the lowest power of $2$ by which they are not divisible (with $a(0)=0$).
 The group generated by $a,b$ is called the long-range group; its Schreier graph is shown in Figure~\ref{f:longrange}.
 Its automaton has two states defined recursively by

 \end{example*}